 - Parasites: Parasites are multicellular organisms that live within a host.
 These parasites include worms and protozoa, and rely on a host cell to reproduce and grow.

-Most Common Foodborne Illnesses
+Top Foodborne Illnesses

 While you may see them grouped into general categories, the severity of a foodborne illness depends on the type of bacteria or virus contaminating the food, as well as the susceptibility of the consumer.
-Below are the most common examples of foodborne diseases that pose a widespread threat — while they vary in severity from a health standpoint, the negative effects of each disease are substantial to both consumers and food production companies.
+Below are the most common examples of common foodborne illnesses that pose a widespread threat — while they vary in severity from a health standpoint, the negative effects of each disease are substantial to both consumers and food production companies.

-Salmonella is one of the best-known foodborne illnesses.
+Salmonella is one of the top foodborne illnesses.
 This group of bacteria is common in raw food products from animals, including eggs, meat, milk and related products.
 Additionally, fresh produce can be contaminated with salmonella if it comes into contact with animals carrying the disease.

 If a person consumes a product contaminated with salmonella, symptoms can start between 12 and 72 hours after infection.
 These symptoms include fever, vomiting, abdominal cramps and diarrhea.
 Hospitalization is sometimes required for those with severe diarrhea, as these individuals may be at risk for the infection spreading.
 Treatment usually includes antibiotics and increased fluid intake.